 We speak to many clients evaluating the training options for improving their product management.
-These range from individuals looking to upskill or reskill, to global teams looking to raise the bar on performance and standardize best practices.
+These range from individuals looking to upskill or reskill, to global teams looking to raise the bar on performance and standardize best practice.

 As European Leaders in product management training, our experience and learnings over the last sixteen years have been extensive.